Ancient Celtic warfare: Greeks

-Following the Gallic invasion of Greece there was a proliferation of Celtic mercenaries throughout the Eastern Mediterranean.
-Due to this occurrence, elements of the Galatian style of warfare and equipment were widely adopted by Hellenistic powers.
-Greeks and Macedonians adopted the long oval Celtic body shields they called Thureos.
-This ultimately led to the development of two new troop types: the Thureophoroi and the Thorakitai.
+Following the Gallic invasion of Greece, there was a proliferation of Celtic mercenaries throughout the Eastern Mediterranean.
+Due to this, elements of the Galatian style of warfare and equipment were widely adopted by Hellenistic powers.
+For example, Greeks and Macedonians adopted the long oval Celtic body shields they called Thureos.
+This also led to the development of two new troop types: the Thureophoroi and the Thorakitai.

 Romans

 The Gallic Gladiator as depicted by Jean-Léon Gérôme.
 Many Celts who fought against the Romans would end up as Gladiators fighting in the arena for Roman entertainment.

 The Romans were heavily influenced and affected by their interactions with the Celts.
-Much of the standardized equipment of the military of the later Roman Republic and early Roman Empire were based upon equipment with Celtic origins.
-Some major examples being the Galea helmet based upon earlier Gallic helmets, Lorica Hamata armor was based upon Chainmail of the Noric peoples and both of the primary swords used by the Romans, the Gladius and Spatha were based upon earlier swords of Celtiberian design.
-The Celtic swords and scabbards of the La Tène B have been found in early Rome.
+Much of the standardized equipment of the military of the later Roman Republic and early Roman Empire was based upon equipment of Celtic origins.
+This includes the Galea helmet, based upon earlier Gallic helmets, the Lorica Hamata, based upon chainmail of the Noric peoples, and both of the primary swords used by the Romans, the Gladius and Spatha, based upon earlier swords of Celtiberian design.
+Celtic swords and scabbards of the La Tène B have been found in early Rome.
 Notably, the oldest record for the word ROMA comes from a La Tène sword found in San Vittore del Lazio (Frosinone, Latium) ^{see also}.
-Another sword of the same type have been found in the sanctuary of Juno of Gabii with its typical Celtic scabbard.
-The Iberian Peninsula, comprising modern Spain and Portugal, was a place of diverse cultures in classical times with various tribes who cannot always be placed firmly as Celtic.
-Iberian Celts mainly Celtiberians, but also Lusitanians and Cantabrians fought for Hannibal as mercenaries against the Romans in the Second Punic War.
+Another sword of the same type has been found in the sanctuary of Juno of Gabii, with its typical Celtic scabbard.
+The Iberian Peninsula, comprising modern Spain and Portugal, was a place of diverse cultures in classical times, with various tribes who cannot always be placed described as Celtic.
+Iberian Celts, mainly Celtiberians, but also Lusitanians and Cantabrians, fought for Hannibal as mercenaries against the Romans in the Second Punic War.
 The Iberian Celts' best known weapon was the gladius Hispaniensis, which was eventually adopted by the Romans as their own standardized gladius.
-The very name, too, may derive from the Celtic root *kledo-, meaning "sword".
+Its name, too, may derive from the Celtic root *kledo-, meaning "sword".
 The Romans described the spear of the Gauls with the word gaesum, a Latinisation of the Gaulish *gaisos.
-It is likely that two Latin words for chariot, carrus and covinnus, were adopted from Celtic languages, although the Romans at no point seem to have employed chariots in warfare.
-The Latin word lancea, used for the javelins of auxiliary troops, as well as the two words for chariot, carrus and covinnus, are also supposedly derived from Iberian, Celtiberian, or Celtic words.
+It is likely that two Latin words for chariot, carrus and covinnus, were adopted from Celtic languages, although the Romans at this point seem to have already employed chariots in warfare.
+The Latin word lancea, used for the javelins of auxiliary troops, may also be derived from an Iberian, Celtiberian, or Celtic word.